Dragonkeeper

 Dragonkeeper is a fantasy novel written by Australian author Carole Wilkinson.
-It is one of the first books from the Dragonkeeper series, which consists of six books (two trilogies) and a prequel.
-The second book is called Garden of the Purple Dragon and the third book is called Dragon Moon.
-In the second trilogy of the series, there is the 4th book which is called Blood Brothers, then Shadow Sister and finally Bronze Bird Tower.
+It is the first book of the Dragonkeeper series, which consists of six books (two trilogies) and a prequel.
+The second book is called Garden of the Purple Dragon and the third book is Dragon Moon.
+The second trilogy of the series consists of the titles Blood Brothers, Shadow Sister and Bronze Bird Tower.
 There is also a prequel to the original Dragonkeeper novel known as Dragon Dawn.

 The novel is set in ancient China.
-Ping, a slave girl for the evil master Lan, saves the life of an aging dragon and escapes her brutal master.
+Ping, a slave girl who works for the evil master Lan, saves the life of an aging dragon and escapes her brutal master.
 Pursued by a ruthless dragon hunter, the girl and the dragon make an epic journey across China carrying a mysterious stone that must be protected.
-This is a story of a young slave girl who believes she is not worthy of a name but finds within herself the strength and courage to make this perilous journey, and do what must be done.